Azure/iotedge-lorawan-starterkit/docs/user-guide/station-authentication-modes.md

 The starter kit and, therefore, this tool are expecting the same certificate sets for both CUPS and LNS endpoints.

+!!! danger "Only for testing"

     In a production environment, you should not use certificates provided by this tool, but generate and sign certificates with a trusted root authority.

 ### Generate a server certificate